Posted on August 24, 2016

 To celebrate 50 years of making Great British radiators, leading manufacturer QRL Radiator Group has announced it will roll out its trusted Barlo brand across its whole product portfolio in Great Britain

 As part of its ongoing global expansion plan, leading UK manufacturer QRL Radiator Group has welcomed the addition of Leonardo Maschietto as its new international sales director.
 Leonardo will oversee

 Here at QRL Radiator Group, we’re starting 2017 on a high with news that our complete low surface temperature (LST) radiator package has been shortlisted in the “Commercial HVAC Product

 For a high-end look with high heat outputs to match, the sleek and smooth Slieve designer radiator is designed to complement a range of interiors – with both horizontal and vertical

 A modern take on the traditional column radiator, the Adagio adds stand-out style to homes – whether you’re looking for a horizontal or vertical design.
 The Adagio is a high-performance

-Combining traditional looks with cutting-edge Barlo technology, the multi-column Forza offers the best of both worlds.
+Combining traditional looks with high heat outputs, the multi-column Forza offers the best of both worlds.
 Designed to complement both classic and contemporary interiors, it comes in both double, triple and